Independent provider status

 Disputes and account actions

-The platform may review disputes, KYC status, reports, reviews, and safety signals.
+The platform may review disputes, identity verification status, reports, reviews, and safety signals.
 It may restrict marketplace access where trust, legal, payment, or safety concerns exist.

 No employment benefits or exclusivity